Cleaning Beer Lines

 Vinyl (PVC) tubing 5/16" ID

-Ball lock keg quick disconnect jumper post
+Ball lock keg quick disconnect jumper post or equivalent

 1/4 HP utility pump

 Purchasing through our affiliate links helps support our site at no extra cost to you.
 We thank you!

 We have eight taps in the basement bar so cleaning the lines individually would take an inordinate amount of time, so we link them all together in a giant loop and recirculate cleaner.
 This is exactly how the pros do it when cleaning lines in commercial restaurants and bars.
 The turbulent flow presented through re-circulating cleaner is up to eighty times more effective than simply allowing the cleaning solution to soak inside the beer lines (according to the producers of some line cleaners).

 Beer line cleaners are very corrosive and dangerous if not used properly.
 Follow the directions printed on the packaging and wear gloves and eye protection.
 Never mix cleaners.

 The general cleaning steps we follow to clean our eight taps are: